 Do Our Bodies Require Animal Products?

 Many people still hold on to the belief that animal products are necessary for adequate or optimum human health.
-But what might not be obvious is that these positions may have been at least partially informed by the food industry's influence over national nutritional guidelines.
+Meanwhile, well-planned vegan diets have been shown to be healthful, nutritionally-adequate, and appropriate for all stages of the life cycle.

 Is Vegan Healthier?